duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-The steps one and two could be performed several times since while the step three  is performed just once when we achieve our target distance.
+The steps one and two could be performed several times  while the step three is performed just once when we achieve our target distance.
 In the case where the pose is perfecly estimated, we could represent by this drawing:

 ![](./images/bob.png)